alexander7xu/saar_cl/3_cky_parsing/README.md

 ## Runtime

-- On my computer it take ~1s to recognize, ~1s to count, and ~2s to parse all 98 sentences in the dataset.
+- On my computer it take ~1s to recognize, ~1s to count, and ~2s to parse (list version), and ~3s to parse (set version), on all 98 sentences in the dataset.
 - However, running NLTK parser to test the grammar will take ~1min. **My algorithm is extremely faster than NLTK**.
+- It will take ~1min to compare my Viterbi CKY parser against `nltk.ViterbiParser`.
+- It will take ~6s to build PCFG.
+- It will take ~1s for all other parts.

 ## Extra Points